matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

-# MSCxxxx: Matrix architecture change to delegate authentication via OIDC
+# MSC3861: Matrix architecture change to delegate authentication via OIDC

 This MSC proposes a change to the architecture of Matrix with respect to how authentication works.